 9. Punjab State War Heroes Memorial and Museum

-This war memorial symbolizes the spirit of patriotism and is counted highly as one of the best historical places to visit in Amritsar for tourists.
+This war memorial symbolizes the spirit of patriotism and is counted highly as one of the top historical places in Amritsar.
 This place is made up of Nanak shahi bricks.
-It showcases different paintings, photographs, artefacts, weapons that will give you a glimpse of age-old culture and freedom struggle.
+It showcases different paintings, photographs, artifacts, weapons that will give you a glimpse of age-old culture and freedom struggle.
 This place reminds us of the sacrifices of brave soldiers of Punjab.
 You’ll come across a photo collection to commemorate the Sikh soldiers who were martyred in 1965 and 1971 Indo-Pak wars.

 Much like Gobindgarh fort, there is a 7-D Auditorium that will take you close to the reality of pain, sacrifices made during that era.
 3 eras of war zones are well portrayed as pre-British, British rule and post-British i.e. independence era.

-Pul Kanjari is known as the Taj Mahal of Amritsar Pul kanjari is a village close to Wagah Border.
+Pul Kanjari is known as the Taj Mahal of Amritsar situated near Wagah Border.
 This is a historical site built by Maharaja Ranjit Singh.
 It is named after his favorite Muslim dancer Moran from Makhan Pura.
 A bridge (pull) was built in the 18th century between Amritsar and Lahore.